TugboatQA/slackbot/src/tests/factoids-pattern-tests.md

   - `@Full Name` - Full name format (including spaces)
 - The maximum word count for a valid factoid is 5 words
 - Patterns are rejected based on these rules:
+  1. Messages must start with the factoid query - no leading text is allowed
-  1. User mentions followed by additional text or anything in front of them are rejected
+  2. User mentions followed by additional text or anything in front of them are rejected
-  2. Messages with a space before the final punctuation mark are rejected
+  3. Messages with a space before the final punctuation mark are rejected
-  3. Messages with more than 5 words are rejected as too complex
+  4. Messages with more than 5 words are rejected as too complex
-  4. Messages must end with either ? or ! to be considered
+  5. Messages must end with either ? or ! to be considered

 ## Adding New Test Patterns